echobom/UERANSIM-wiki/Configuring-the-TUN-interface.md

 ## 1. Create the TUN Device

-In order to create TUN device, run the following commands:
+In order to create the TUN device, run the following commands:

 ```
 sudo ip tuntap add name uesimtun mode tun